SHaTRO/conveyance/README.md

 Note that these are fairly universal conventions and will currently always be loaded as static resource routes.
 If you add additional directories, you will need to create a path mapping in your own JSON file(s) in "config/static/" rooted in the server startup working directory.

+## Favicon

+The favicon.ico support is provided using the "serve-favicon" NPM module.
+To set up your own, override the server config for "favicon".
+Set it to false if you want to disable favicon.ico support.

 ## Routers
 Your application activities should be registered as "routers" using the latest Express.Router() object.
 Once you have a router defined, register it with conveyance (conveyance.routers.register(path, router)) and it should work.
 Best practice is that REST endpoints should be added as routers with proper path specification.